Travel for Support! Accessible Now to Noto from Kanazawa

 Ika-no-Eki Tsukumall (Noto town)

 You can enjoy delicious local specialties—including squid, the area’s pride—while taking in the beautiful views of Tsukumo Bay.
 The iconic "Ika King" (Squid King) statue is a popular photo spot.
-Sightseeing boat rides and marine activities are currently suspended.
+The sightseeing boats have reopened, but marine leisure activities are closed.

 https://ikanoeki.com/ (Japanese only)